pablohfny/cloudwalk-test/README.md

 # Cloudwalk Quake3 Log Report Script

-Implemented a script that reads a quake log and prints a report in the console and saves the report folder inside the project root. per match as follows:
+Implemented a script that reads a quake log, prints a report in the console and saves the report folder inside the project root. per match as follows:

 ```json
 "game_1": {